yofot/ECSorg/README.md

 Once that's done, in services/game-server, run ```npm i```, then ```npm run build```, then ```npm run start```.
 If everything is correctly, in a few seconds you should see "[info] new connection" in the console of game-server.
 Request a render, and if everything went properly, it will work.

+Last thing is to edit the lua scripts in services/game-server/script change the baseurl to ```http://localhost:5000``` this will actually make the avatar renders work.

 Note that you will need to configure a lot more things, Also games that you try to play will redirect to roblox. anyways these are just the basics